 *Even non-acting or playing one’s self is acting.
 Consider the way Michael Moore ‘acts’ in his documentaries.

-The setting includes the time and place that the narrative occurs in.
-Setting is related to mise en scene.
+Setting refers to the time and/ or place that the narrative occurs in.
+Setting is related to the code 'mise en scene'.

 How does the setting contribute to the narrative?

 Is the setting integral to the narrative itself?